Environmental & Toxic Exposure

 Expert evidence and source identification

 These cases live or die on the science.
 Source identification typically requires: water testing at certified labs to confirm concentrations and flag patterns; hydrogeologic analysis to map groundwater flow direction, recharge zones, and shallow vs. deep aquifer pathways; isotopic markers (δ¹⁵N and δ¹⁸O of nitrate) that distinguish manure-derived from synthetic-fertilizer-derived nitrate; land-use history from regulatory filings, aerial imagery, and historical records; and regulatory file review at the Regional Water Quality Control Board, County Environmental Health, and Department of Pesticide Regulation.
-We work with credentialed expert witnesses who can develop and defend these analyses.
+These cases are built with credentialed expert witnesses who can develop and defend these analyses.

 Damages in nitrate cases